 Mycoprotein contains 3g of fat per100g compared to; Lean rump steak contains 5.9g fat per 100g and Rump steak with fat on contains 12.7g per 100g.
 Mycoprotein contains 0.4g of saturated fat per100g.

-It provides both of the essential polyunsaturated fatty acids, There are very small amounts of cholesterol and trans fats in some Quorn products, the cholesterol being present in tiny amounts in the egg white used in production and the trans fats as a trace component of other ingredients used.
+It provides both of the essential polyunsaturated fatty acids, There are very small amounts of cholesterol and trans fats in some Quorn products, the cholesterol being present in tiny amounts in the egg white used in the non-vegan items of quorn production and the trans fats as a trace component of other ingredients used.